driftwoodinteractive/fmPDA/readme.txt

 - List scripts
 - List databases - in v1 or later, use fmAdminAPI::apiListDatabases()
 - List layouts
-- Get layout metadata
+- Get layout metadata (some of it is available through an undocumented API)
 - Validation
 - Value Lists
 - Using Commit() to commit data on portals.
 - getTableRecordCount() and getFoundSetCount() - fmPDA will create a fmLogger() message and return getFetchCount().
-One suggestion has been made to create an unstored calculation field in your table to return these values and place them on your layout.
+One suggestion as a workaround was made to create an unstored calculation field in your table to return these values and place them on your layout.

 Caution
 -------
+- fmRecord::ggetFieldAsTimestamp() (FileMaker_Record::getFieldAsTimestamp() in
-- getFieldAsTimestamp() can't automatically determine the field type as the Data API doesn't return field metadata.
+  the old API)can't automatically determine the field type as the Data API doesn't return field metadata.
 There is now a new third parameter ($fieldType) to tell the method how to convert the field data.
   See FMRecord.class.php for details.

-- getContainerData() and getContainerDataURL() now return the full URL - no need for the 'ContainerBridge' file!
+- fmPDA::getContainerData() and fmPDA::getContainerDataURL() now return
+  the full URL - no need for the 'ContainerBridge' file!
 See container_data.php or container_data_url.php for an example.